UlyssesZh/UlyssesZh.github.io/_posts/2020-01-06-complex-canonical.md

 $$

 where $\mathbf c$ is a $3$-dimensional complex vector, $\alpha=\beta=1$.
-Substitute it into \ref{new canonical eq}, and then we can derive that
+Substitute it into [@eq:new-canonical-eq], and then we can derive that

 $$
     \frac{\mathrm d\mathbf c}{\mathrm dt}=